CPT-Jack-A-Castle/infosec_playbook/README.md

 Categories

--Suspect: Indication of potentially malicious activity, requires investigation to determine is malicious or not.
+- Suspect: Indication of potentially malicious activity, requires investigation to determine is malicious or not.
--Policy: Violation of security policy that requires investigation.
+- Policy: Violation of security policy that requires investigation.
--Malware: Indicators of malicious files and activity
+- Malware: Indicators of malicious files and activity

 Report names are in the format: